0x27/relaycheck/README.md

 you want, but I strongly advice not using password auth on SSH for obvious reasons.
 Stick with privkeys, its safer there.
 I will eventually work out an elegant solution to cache the privkey somehow after decrypting it with a password but cannot be bothered right now :)

+## Dependencies
+Relies on python-paramiko, the rest should be standard python libs.
+Only written for Python2, as I cannot be bothered retooling my stuff for Python3 :P

 ## Contact
 If for some arbritary reason you want to contact me, see [my contact details and stuff][contact].